nickmpaz/blogformation/README.md

 ## Blog Generation

 In it's current state, the blog generation algorithm is not complete; it is more of a proof of concept than anything.
-It uses the following pseudocode:
+It's described by the following
+pseudocode:

 ```
 - For each commit: